-Since 2004, California State Parks Foundation has hosted Park Advocacy Day to demonstrate the political strength of the parks movement and build a strong community of advocates to support park policies and legislation.
+Since 2004, California State Parks Foundation has hosted Park Advocacy Day to demonstrate the political strength of the parks movement and build a strong community of advocates for park policies and legislation.

-The need for strong advocates for California’s state park system continues.
-On May 8, 2018, we learned how to activate our voices for parks, build relationships with elected officials and communicate a parks message to state elected officials and policy staff.
-This year, we used our voices to send a powerful message to policymakers that California’s state parks are important places that need to be protected and that all Californians should have the opportunity to learn, visit and explore state parks.
+When you attend Park Advocacy Day, you’ll use your voice to send a powerful message to policymakers that California’s state parks are important places that need to be protected and that all Californians should have the opportunity to learn, visit and explore.

 For more information on Park Advocacy Day, please contact our Sacramento office at 916-442-2119 or email email@example.com

 We cultivate stewardship of state parks by hosting and funding a range of volunteer and educational programs aimed to support state parks.

 We give direct support to state parks by offering a series of competitive grants to state park units, qualified nonprofits, government entities, and partners of state parks.